 Leverage and Risk Management Strategies

-CFD platforms often offer 1:20 to 1:100 leverage ratios for XAU/USD pairs.
-Compare this to physical purchases requiring full payment upfront.
-While borrowed funds amplify gains, they equally magnify losses during price reversals.
+CFD platforms often offer 1:20 to 1:100 leverage ratios for XAU/USD.
+Physical purchases require full payment upfront.
+Leverage amplifies gains but equally magnifies losses during price reversals.

 - Setting stop-loss orders at 2-3% of account balance